lettucelettice/EDA_GREFALDEO/README.md

 ### TEMPORAL TRENDS
-1. Which track has the highest number of streams?
-Display the top 5 most streamed tracks.
+1. Analyze the trends in the number of tracks released over time.
+Plot the number of tracks released per year.
-2. Who are the top 5 most frequent artists based on the number of tracks in the dataset?
+2. Does the number of tracks released per month follow any noticeable patterns?
+Which month sees the most releases?

 #### Number of tracks released per year
 ```python